12 Bays in Croatia Where You Can Safely Drop Your Boat’s Anchor Under a Star-Studded Sky – For Free

 Vognišča Bay [Google Maps, Navily] & Potkujni [Google Maps, Navily] (Unije Island, Northern Adriatic)

-Located on the Unije Island in the Northern Adriatic, the twin bays of Vognišča and Potkujni offer a charming escape for sailors seeking ultimate tranquility and undisturbed nature.
+Located on the Unije Island in the Northern Adriatic, the twin bays of Vognišča and Potkujni offer a charming escape for sailors seeking undisturbed nature.

 Vognišča, with its spacious sandy bottom, can comfortably accommodate 50+ boats, while Potkujni provides a more sheltered experience with its mooring buoys and calm waters.
 The lack of light pollution in both bays makes them an ideal spot for stargazing, with the Milky Way visible on clear nights.